balintsimon/movie-reactor-backend/README.md

 - RESTful API: change endpoint names to follow naming convention
 - enable Spring Security on endpoints
 - move dummy content creation under separate service or flag

+## Technology
+Services use:
+- Spring Boot (with Lombok and Spring Security)
+- H2 database through Hibernate ORM (where applicable)

+If viewed with IDE, please note that the project uses Lombok.
+If the IDE is not capable to interpret Lombok annotations it may show errors.
+In this case and if possible, please install an extension that interprets Lombok annotations for the IDE of your choice.